Q-GAIN/Q-GAIN/README.md

 qd = Detector(od_model=DummyDetector, od_kwargs=params, od_loss_fn=torch.nn.MSELoss)
 ```

 If the data expected by these models requires a custom dataset function, you can specify one with the *od_dataset_fn* and *cl_dataset_fn* arguments.
-At minimum these should contain __len__ and __getitem__ function definitions for proper functionality with a pytorch DataLoader.
+At minimum these should contain length and indexing magic function definitions for proper functionality with a pytorch DataLoader.
 The ML controllers of Q-GAIN expect the output of the datasets to be in the form of (data, target).
 Note that if you do not have an argument called 'augment' you should specify augment = None when initializing a Detector object.

 ```python
 from qgain.Detector import Detector